For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Chances are, you've already forked out a fair bit of money on your festival ticket.
 On top of that, you also have to think about travel, camping supplies, food and drink.

 For festival newbies, especially, it's easy to spend way more than you intend to.
-So we've collected together some tried and tested tips to help you cut your festival spending.
+So we've collected some tried and tested tips to help you cut your festival spending.

 How to save money at music festivals